Practical Class Instructions:

 Primary Question: What are the real barriers (economic, social, health system-related) preventing attendance, and how do they interact?

-Method: Facilitated discussions with Roma women who attended few or no visits.
+Method: Facilitated discussions with Roma women and community health mediators.

 Hints for your design: